Alex Grebnev, a former financier turned blockchain entrepreneur, aims to catalyze an app customer base into a DeFi clientele.

 - In big Libra’s wake comes little Celo

-And because it’s DeFi, it will pay a yield on savings (savings in the form of collateral, as there are no deposits involved), which PayPal does not, he added.
+And because it’s DeFi, it will pay a yield on stored value by making it available in the form of collateral (in effect, users can make collateralized loans), which PayPal does not, he added.
 Eventually Maps.me will also offer collateralized borrowing and lending, structured products, and leveraged trading.

 But do people with a mapping app want it to turn into a financial services machine?